-This Singapore Prospectus is a replacement prospectus lodged pursuant to section 298 of the Securities and Futures Act 2001 of Singapore, which replaces the previous prospectus for the UBS (Lux) Equity Fund registered by the Monetary Authority of Singapore on 28 February 2025.
+This Singapore Prospectus is a replacement prospectus lodged pursuant to section 298 of the Securities and Futures Act 2001 of Singapore, which replaces the previous prospectus for the UBS (Lux) Equity Fund registered by the Monetary Authority of Singapore on 28 February 2025 as replaced by the replacement prospectus lodged with the Monetary Authority of Singapore on 20 May 2025.

-This Singapore Prospectus incorporates and is not valid without the attached Luxembourg Prospectus dated 20 May 2025 for the UBS (Lux) Equity Fund (the "Luxembourg Prospectus").
+This Singapore Prospectus incorporates and is not valid without the attached Luxembourg Prospectus dated 11 July 2025 for the UBS (Lux) Equity Fund (the "Luxembourg Prospectus").
 Unless the context otherwise requires, terms defined in the Luxembourg Prospectus shall have the same meaning when used in this Singapore Prospectus except where specifically provided for by this Singapore Prospectus.